Real topological Hochschild homology via the norm and Real Witt vectors: Real Hochschild homology

 \subsection{Discrete \texorpdfstring{$E_{\sigma}$}{Esigma}-rings}

-In Section \ref{sec:Esigmarings}, we discussed $E_{\sigma}$-rings in $D_2$-spectra, which serve as the input for Real topological Hochschild homology.
+In Section~\ref{sec: norm}, we discussed $E_{\sigma}$-rings in $D_2$-spectra, which serve as the input for Real topological Hochschild homology.
 We now define their algebraic analogues, discrete $E_{\sigma}$-rings.
-These discrete $E_{\sigma}$-rings will be the input for our construction of Real Hochschild homology. \begin{defin} Let $V$ be a finite dimensional representation of a finite group $G$.
-We define an $E_{V}$-algebra in $G$-Mackey functors to be a $\mathcal{P}_V$-algebra in $G$-Mackey functors, where $\mathcal{P}_V$ is the monad
+These discrete $E_{\sigma}$-rings will be the input for our construction of Real Hochschild homology.